Coronavirus (COVID-19) Preparedness Information Learn More

 The St. Francis Orthopaedic Institute provides operative and nonoperative care for foot and ankle disorders.
 We treat most acute and chronic conditions of the foot and ankle, offering state-of-the-art options for simple and complicated disorders.
 We are one of the few providers in our region that offers total ankle replacement as an alternative treatment for degenerative arthritis of the ankle.

 Conditions treated include but are not limited to:

-The St. Francis Orthopaedic Institute provides comprehensive treatment for patients with conditions affecting the hand, wrist or elbow.
+The St. Francis Orthopaedic Institute provides comprehensive treatment for adult and pediatric patients with conditions affecting the hand, wrist or elbow.